18Jun2026

 Sandoz Family · Pharmaceutical Heritage

-With roots in the Swiss pharmaceutical industry, the Sandoz Family Office has evolved well beyond its original heritage.
-Today, the family invests across a broad range of sectors, including hospitality, watchmaking, biotech, and cultural initiatives.
-This diversity reflects the entrepreneurial and cultural interests the family has developed over many decades, resulting in one of the more distinctive portfolios among Swiss family offices.
+With roots in the Swiss pharmaceutical industry, the Sandoz Family Office has moved well beyond its original heritage.
+Today, therefore, the family invests across a wide range of sectors, including hospitality, watchmaking, biotech and cultural projects.
+As a result, this variety reflects the entrepreneurial and cultural interests the family has built over many decades.

 Biotech Hospitality Watchmaking